Conditional Statements

 statements-block-n.

-If the condition-1 is true, the statements-block-1 gets executed first, and control transfers to statements-block-n.
-If the condition-1 is false, the statements-block-2 gets executed first, and control transfers to statements-block-n.
+If the condition-1 is true, the statements-block-1 gets executed, and control transfers to statements-block-n.
+If the condition-1 is false, the statements-block-2 gets executed, and control transfers to statements-block-n.

 Example -